 Out-of-state drivers who refuse to take a chemical test in Nevada may still face a license suspension or revocation from their home-state DMV.
 This is because most states follow the Interstate Driver’s License Compact: The member DMVs share information and penalize their license-holders as if an out-of-state traffic offense occurred in their own state.9

 All out-of-state residents who refused a DUI chemical test in Nevada should seek legal counsel in their home state to discuss the consequences for their driver’s license.
-Read our article on help for out-of-state DUI defendants in Nevada.
+Read our article on help for out-of-state DUI defendants.

 Yes, if the police believe the arrestee is under the influence of alcohol and not drugs.
 DUI arrestees suspected of driving under the influence of drugs must take an evidentiary blood test.
 This is because breath tests cannot detect drugs, just alcohol.10